John Tory: 2023 housing action plan

-Following the 2022 election, Councillor Brad Bradford was appointed as chair of the planning and housing committee and Tory introduced a suite of proposals in city council which would overhaul the city's housing strategy.
+Following the 2022 election, Tory introduced a suite of proposals in city council which would overhaul the city's housing strategy.
 The proposals include ending exclusionary zoning, which would update by-laws to legalize laneway suites and garden suites, as well as exempting developments of four units or less from development charges.
 It includes incentivizing construction of rental housing by reducing fees and charges, the creation of a new Development and Growth Division, which aims at speeding up approval times.
-The proposal also allocates a portion of city-owned land to be developed by non-profits, asks the province to allow the city to create a "use it or loose it" policy for developers sitting on approved but undeveloped land.
+The proposal also allocates a portion of city-owned land to be developed by non-profits, asks the province to allow the city to create a "use it or lose it" policy for developers sitting on approved but undeveloped land.
 City staff will report back to council in March 2023 with a report on how to implement the changes.

 While introduced with the housing action plan, a separate item includes legalize rooming houses city-wide by March 2024, which was previously deferred due to lack of support on council.

 The proposal was described as "a profoundly bold plan" by former chief planner Jennifer Keesmaat, who ran against Tory for mayor in 2018, and praised by housing advocacy groups.
 Councillor Stephen Holyday described the plan as a "death blow" to detached homes such as those in his Etobicoke Centre ward.